Skip to content

 1 / 1

-The company is committed to providing work opportunities for local communities.
+The company commits to providing business/work opportunities for local communities.

 This indicator is disabled as the company reports that it doesn't operate in a geography currently covered by Open Timber Portal.